72days/react-native-appearance-control/README.md

 # react-native-appearance-control

-Dark and light mode appearance control.
+Dark and light mode appearance control methods.

+Force the app into dark/light mode (irrespective of the phone's configuration), or use the system mode and let the phone's configuration dictate whether to use a light or dark appearance.

+Combine this with your own state control (e.g. a global theme context) to give the user the power to choose their own appearance.

 ## Installation